ovatu/SHDataKit/README.markdown

 Add the files to your Xcode project:

 	SHDataKit.h
 	NSManagedObjectContext+SHDataKitAdditions.h
 	NSManagedObjectContext+SHDataKitAdditions.m
 	SHDataAdapter.h
 	SHDataAdapter.m
 	SHManagedObject.h
 	SHManagedObject.m

-1. Import the header in any implementation file where you need to access Core Data:
+##Import the header where you need to access Core Data:##

 	#import "SHDataKit.h"

-2. Create a DataAdapter from the Post Model:
+##Create a DataAdapter from the Post Model:##

 	SHDataAdapter *postAdapter = [Post dataAdapter];

-3. Inert a new post object
+##Inert a new post object##

 	Post *post = [postAdapter insert];
 	post.subject = @"Post 1";